- Home

 • Dr. Ping Chen, Full Professor of Computer Engineering and Director of the Artificial Intelligence Lab at UMass Boston

-• Dr. Xiaohui Liang, Associate Professor of Computer Science at UMass Boston, leads the Mobile Computing and Privacy Lab
+• Dr. Xiaohui Liang, IEEE Fellow, Associate Chair of the Computer Science Department, Associate Professor of Computer Science at UMass Boston, leads the Mobile Computing and Privacy Lab

 • Dr. Shichao Pei, Assistant Professor in Computer Science at UMass Boston, whose research interests include machine learning, foundation models, and AI safety